Skip to content

 I traveled to the Rann of Kutch in November 2021, on an all-girls trip curated by The Flapper Life.

-Best time to visit: The winter months of November to February are perfect the time to visit.
+Best time to visit: The winter months of November to February are the perfect time to visit.
 However, I would suggest that visiting in December or January would be a better idea as the salt formation would not only be intense but also dry and powdery, making it visually pleasing, and great for pictures.
 The day we visited, in late November, it had rained the previous day and the salt was slushy.

 How to reach: